 ABOUT THE PRACTITIONER

 Alicia M. Genna, LAc is an acupuncturist licensed to practice in the State of New York.
 She studied at Pacific College of Oriental Medicine (PCOM) in New York City earning a four year Master of Science degree in Traditional Chinese Medicine.
 She currently operates her practice from two locations - NYC and the Catskills.
 Alicia has experience treating a wide range of conditions, primarily focusing on musculoskeletal/neurological issues and women’s health/fertility.
 With a strong background in both biomedicine and traditional medicine, Alicia offers an integrative approach to healthcare and has framed her technique around the influence of acupuncture on the electrical and chemical processes of the nervous and endocrine systems.

-Before she became an Acupuncturist, Alicia earned her Bachelor of Science in Biology from Northeastern University, where she developed a strong foundation in human biology and genetics.
-She has worked internationally as a medical assistant in a recovery center for malnourished infants and children in Antigua, Guatemala, and as a public health director/liaison at a grassroots organization in the Phrao district of Thailand, developing community health education seminars and public health workshops in under-served communities in the remote mountain regions of the country.
+Before she became an Acupuncturist, Alicia earned her B.S. in Biology from Northeastern University, where she developed a strong foundation in human biology and genetics.
+She has worked internationally as a medical assistant in a recovery center for malnourished infants and children in Antigua, Guatemala and as a public health director at a grassroots organization in the Phrao district of Thailand, developing community health education seminars and public health workshops in under-served communities.

 TYPES OF ACUPUNCTURE